jetwhiz/JS-Toolkit/README.md

 ### Sortable

 Simply use the special CSS class "jse_dragContainer" to denote the container object, and "jse_draggable" for each object you want draggable on the page.
 There is no JS setup necessary!
-It is not required to use &lt;ul>/&lt;ol> for drag-drop funcitonality -- this feature works with any block containers.
+It is not required to use &lt;ul>/&lt;ol> for drag-drop functionality -- this feature works with any block containers.

 ```html
 <ul class="jse_dragContainer">